MNikks01/ConnectedEdApp-Backend/README.md

 - JWT for Authentication
 - Bcrypt for Password Hashing
 - Cloudinary for File Storage
+- Apollo Server for GraphQL
+- Mongoose for MongoDB Object Modeling
+- Cors for Cross-Origin Resource Sharing
+- Multer for File Uploads
-- Socket.io for Real-time Features
+- Socket.io for Real-time Communication

 ## Prerequisites